 Restless legs syndrome (RLS), also referred to as Willis-Ekbom disease (WED), is a relatively common, neurological sleep disorder characterized by unpleasant sensations in the legs and a strong urge to move them.
 The urge increases during periods of rest, especially in the evenings, and may diminish with movement.
 Primary RLS is idiopathic and is often associated with a positive family history.
-Secondary RLS is less common and can result from a variety of underlying conditions, including iron deficiency, attention deficit hyperactivity disorder (ADHD), uremia, and Parkinson's disease.
-Diagnostic tests are used to exclude secondary causes of RLS (these tests include ferritin levels, vitamin levels, autoantibody assays, thyroid profile, etc.) Treatment for primary RLS includes levodopa and dopamine agonists, while secondary RLS is managed by treating the underlying causes.
+Secondary RLS is less common and can result from a variety of underlying conditions, including iron deficiency, attention deficit hyperactivity disorder (ADHD), uremia, and Parkinson disease.
+Diagnostic tests are used to exclude secondary causes of RLS.
+Tests include ferritin levels, vitamin levels, autoantibody assays, thyroid profile, etc. Treatment for severe primary RLS includes alpha-2-delta calcium channel ligands, while secondary RLS is managed by treating the underlying cause.
 If left untreated, RLS can cause significant social and functional impairment.

-- RLS affects approx. 5–15% of the general US population
+- RLS affects up to 15% of the general US population

 - Sex: ♀ > ♂

-- Primary: < 45 years of age (often misdiagnosed as growing pains in childhood)
+- Peak incidence: 30–40 years of age (often misdiagnosed as growing pains in childhood)

 Epidemiological data refers to the US, unless otherwise specified.